-This peace of mind comes at a price, which starts at $14.95 a month.
+This peace of mind comes at a small price, which starts at $6.95 a week ($14.95 a month).
 Naturally, you might be nervous to pay for a jobs site.
 But consider the quality of their customer service, broad listings and ease of use.
 After all, you’re investing in yourself.

 2. Axion Data Services

 Axion offers legit, stable data entry work, but their openings are infrequent.
 When openings are available, you’ll need to be registered in their database and have at least 2-3 years of data entry experience to be considered.

 Typing speed is important, so you’ll need to be able to type 50 words per minute error-free or better.
 Their compensation consists of a flat per-document rate which varies from project to project.